DaemonKaizen/Intro2CyberSec/README.md

 ## Paid Material

 In this section, all material will require either a one-time purchase or a recurring subscription to access.
+Udemy has a wealth of information within the classes found on there.
+I may look into a way of updating this on the fly or another file with links to courses with an active coupon code so the classes can be purchased at a discount.

 ## Hands-On Material